geometor/seer/overview.md

 This document outlines the process workflow for SEER, an agent designed to solve ARC-like tasks.

+**Objectives (from README.md):**

+-   Understand the nature of the problem based on the context or requirements.
+-   Be able to describe the problem and the process through it in natural language.
+-   Convert natural language program to executable code.
+-   Facilitation and coaching.

+SEER uses multi-modal models capable of reasoning and code execution (specifically mentioning Gemini).

 ## I. Initialization and Setup

 1.  **Configuration Loading:**